 The SIPAZ Women and Peace Project has identified areas of need and has worked on them during 2013:

 Area 1: Accompaniment of women and/or women’s groups in rural areas of southern Mexico

 In 2013 SIPAZ accompanied a wide range of activities promoted by organized women, mostly in Chiapas.
-During many field-trips made in 2013, they were able to obtain interviews with women, getting their perspectives on what was happening in their regions.
+During many field trips made in 2013, they obtained interviews with women, getting their perspectives on what was happening in their regions.
 For observation missions, the presence of SIPAZ enabled the successful development of brigades, reports on documented cases of abuse, and, without attributing this result to the missions as such (much less to SIPAZ alone), threats have ceased or decreased.
 In one case, although the underlying problem is far from solved, the signing of a pact allowed the relocation of displaced men and women close to the zone they are from.

 Area 2: Information In Promotion Of Action

 SIPAZ seeks to increase attention and awareness of the difficulties experienced by women in politico-social conflicts in the Mexican states of Chiapas, Oaxaca, and Guerrero and to visualize their contribution in the processes of peace, reconciliation, and justice.